maxthraxx/WFGY/ProblemMap/README.md

 <details>
-<summary>🌙 3AM: a dev collapsed mid-debug… 🚑 Welcome to the Emergency Room</summary>
+<summary>🌙 3AM: a dev collapsed mid-debug… 🚑 Welcome to the WFGY Emergency Room</summary>

 ---